dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 This workflow isn't that intuitive, because using Drush should really be quick and easy.

+---

+SWITCH TO SLIDE #22

+---

+To solve that we have created a simple tool called Crush, it's written in Bash.

+However in the future we would like to rewrite it in some other language, because we would like to use Crush natively also on Windows.

+Crush is a very simple script.

+You can install it directly onto your host and use exactly like you would use native Drush implementation.

-To solve that I have created a shell script, which is a proxy for Drush and you install it directly onto your host.
-This proxy script basically proxies all your Drush commands to inside the container and also detects if the containers are running and if they aren't, it will ask you if you want to start them.
+By executing a Crush command, it first tries to detect if your PHP container is running and if it isn't, it will ask you if you want to start it.

-The script has been proven to be working pretty well.
-Most of the time a developer that is using it don't even know that he is using Docker and Drush is actually executed inside the PHP container.
+Then it tries to identify if the directory you where executing your command is inside the Drupal directory tree and if so it does some magic and executes the right Drush command inside the container.

+Crush supports Drupal 6, 7 and 8.

+From a developer point of view, most of the time he doesn't even notice that Docker is the underlying technology that drives his project.

+By installing Drush into PHP image, it gave us also an ability to change Drush version on runtime based on the PHP or Drupal version if there would be a need for that at some point.
+You may know or not, but you can only expect Drush 5 and lower for example to work only on PHP 5.2, you can't run new Drush on PHP 5.2.
+We needed to have that

 The second issue that had to be solved was networking, because every service